 She previously served as the communications advisor for the Center to Champion Nursing in America (CCNA) at PPI.
 In this role, she was responsible for strategic communications and outreach for CCNA and the Future of Nursing: Campaign for Action.
 Her responsibilities included speechwriting, media relations, and leading content development and creation, which helped the Campaign reach a wide range of influential audiences.
 She also managed the Campaign’s high-traffic blog and website.

-Before joining AARP, Meredith spent nearly six years at the National Association for the Education of Young Children (NAEYC), where she held several communications and editorial roles.
-At NAEYC, she developed and implemented marketing and communications campaigns, managed the organization’s social media presence and strategy, and handled media relations.
-Meredith also wrote for the organization’s award-winning publications.
-Her previous experience includes teaching at an independent school and serving as an AmeriCorps National Civilian Community Corps volunteer, where she provided disaster relief and recovery services along the Gulf Coast following hurricanes Katrina and Rita.
+Before joining AARP, she spent six years at the National Association for the Education of Young Children (NAEYC), where she developed and implemented marketing and communications campaigns, managed the organization’s social media presence and strategy, and handled media relations.
+She also worked as a writer and editor for the organization’s award-winning publications.

 She holds a master’s degree in public relations and corporate communications from Georgetown University and a bachelor’s degree in journalism from Ohio University.